linbug/linbug.github.io/_drafts/Parallelisation in Python.md

 - A [coroutine](https://docs.python.org/3/library/asyncio-task.html) is a Python contruct that is an extension to a generator.
 How they work is beyond the scope of this post (there's a whole chapter dedicated to them in Fluent Python if you want to learn more, and [this](http://www.dabeaz.com/coroutines/Coroutines.pdf) is an interesting and funny slide deck about them), but just know that where a **generator only generates values, a coroutine can consume them** - i.e. you can send values to a coroutine.
 As such, they are able to receive values from an event loop.
 Importantly, you can use coroutines instead of threads to implement concurrent activities.

 The key difference to how `async.io` works compared tp `threading` is that it uses a main event loop to drive coroutines that are executing concurrent activities, and it does so *with a single thread of execution*.
+Where `threading` cycles between threads in order to see whether they're still blocked, `asyncio` uses the event loop to keep track of and schedule all the coroutines that want time on the thread.

-One tricky thing with `asyncio` is that you can't necessarily just use the same libraries that you would normally use, because they can block the event loop.
+One tricky thing with `asyncio` is that you can't necessarily just use the same libraries that you would normally use synchronously, because they can block the event loop.
 You instead have to use special aync versions of the libaraies.
 For example, I use the `requests` library above to fetch web content over HTTP, but if I was using `asyncio` I'd have to use something like [`aiohttp`](https://github.com/aio-libs/aiohttp).

-I've been looking at the PEPs that were included in Python 3.5 and 3.6, and looks like you can now do [coroutines with a different syntax](https://www.python.org/dev/peps/pep-0492/) and [asynchronous versions of list, set, dictionary comprehensions](https://www.python.org/dev/peps/pep-0530/) , as well as [generators](https://www.python.org/dev/peps/pep-0525/).
+I've been looking at the PEPs that were included in Python 3.5 and 3.6, and looks like you can now use [coroutines with a different syntax](https://www.python.org/dev/peps/pep-0492/) and [asynchronous versions of list, set, dictionary comprehensions](https://www.python.org/dev/peps/pep-0530/) , as well as [generators](https://www.python.org/dev/peps/pep-0525/).
 There's also plans for formalising new keywords related to asynchronous programming `async` and `await` in Python 3.7.
 Clearly developing these features is a priority right now, and the `async.io` ecosystem is maturing rapidly to keep pace with developments in other languages.

-I was going to give an equivalent example here showing how `async.io` works like the other above.
-However, I took a look at a lot of examples and the chapter in Fluent Python, and I'm still confused about how it works.
+I _really_ tried to put together an equivalent example here showing how `async.io` works like the other above.
+I came up with something that kinda sorta works but I don't understand what it's doing.
+There are a lot of new concepts to take in with `asyncio` and I'm struggling to understand how they all fit together.
 [It looks like I'm not the only one](http://lucumr.pocoo.org/2016/10/30/i-dont-understand-asyncio/).
-Instead I'm going to pass the buck to https://www.blog.pythonlibrary.org/2016/07/26/python-3-an-intro-to-asyncio/...
+Instead of trying to explain something I don't understand, I'm going to admit defeat at this point.
+Maybe I'll revisit `async.io` at a later date.

-So when should you use `async.io` over `concurrent.futures` or `threading`?
+If, unlike me, you can figure out how to use it, when should you use `async.io` over `concurrent.futures` or `threading`?
 According to [this person](http://masnun.rocks/2016/10/06/async-python-the-different-forms-of-concurrency/), `async.io` is better if your I/O-bound operation is low and has many connections.
 This is because `async.io` specifically keeps track of which coroutines are ready and which are still awaiting I/O. So `async.io` incurs fewer switching costs than `threading` might do.
-The asynchronous model also seems to use less memory

 # Summary